 Request Method

 Your custom validation will be executed if the request method you send to the API is equals with the request method you set in the Custom Validations form.
-For example, when you choose request method POST, the validation will executed when you send POST request to your API endpoint.
+For example, when you choose request method POST

-On SlashApi, we use POST request to insert new data to the data source, and PUT or PATCH method used to update data in the data source.
+request to insert new data to the data source, and PUT

 If the validation rules pass, your API will executing normally and you will receive the response as usual, if validation fails, a JSON response containing the validation error messages will be returned.